 Specifications are subject to change without notice.
 Some features are options.
 Not all features are available in all markets.
-For all proprietary trademarks (®) and third-party trademarks (§) used by Hamilton Medical AG see www.hamilton-medical.com/trademarks. © 2018 Hamilton Medical AG.
+INTELLIVENT-ASV is not available in the US.
+For all proprietary trademarks and third-party trademarks used by Hamilton Medical AG, see www.hamilton-medical.com/trademarks. © 2021 Hamilton Medical AG.
 All rights reserved.